ccswbs/UoGd7-Training/taxonomies.md

     not exist.
 -   You can delete a term altogether.

-On the `list terms` page you can edit each term by clicking the `edit` link.
+On the "List Terms" page you can edit each term by clicking the `edit` link.
 You can delete a term from the edit page.

 ### Filtering with Taxonomies